visontail/MyBSCThesis/README.md

 - The Class **'File'**:
   - has an *'__init__()'* function which has *a string 'name'* input parameter besides *'self'*
-  - has *a 'getter', a 'setter' and a 'deleter'* which I'm using to get, set and delete file_name object -> *file's name*
+  - has *a 'getter', a 'setter' and a 'deleter'* which the code's using to get, set and delete file_name object -> *file's name*
     - *'getter'* -> * @property 'file_name()'*
     - *'setter'* -> * @file_name.setter 'file_name()'*
     - *'deleter'* -> * @file_name.deleter 'file_name()'*